Siege of Yorktown: Articles of capitulation

 Under Article V, the British soldiers who were taken prisoner were to be kept in Virginia, Maryland, or Pennsylvania, and as much by regiments as possible, and supplied with the same rations of provisions as are allowed to soldiers in the service of America.
 A field-officer from each nation, British, Anspach, and Hessian, and other officers on parole, in the proportion of one to fifty men were to be allowed to reside near their respective regiments, to visit them frequently, and to be witnesses to their treatment.
 The officers would be allowed to receive and deliver clothing and other necessities for the prisoners.
 Passports were to be granted when the officers applied for them to make these deliveries.
 Washington rejected the provision that British or German soldiers could be returned to their native countries.

 Under Article VI, the general, staff, and other officers not employed as mentioned in Article V, and who choose to do so, were to be permitted to go on parole to Europe, to New York, or to any other American maritime posts at present in the possession of the British forces, at their own option.
 Proper vessels were to be granted by the Count de Grasse to carry them under flags of truce to New York within ten days, if possible.
-They to were required to reside in a district to be agreed upon later, until they embark.
+They were required to reside in a district to be agreed upon later, until they embark.
 The officers of the civil department of the army and navy were included in this article.
 Passports to go by land to New York were to be granted to those to whom vessels for the trip could not be furnished.

 Under Article VII, officers were to be allowed to keep soldiers as servants, according to the common practice of the service.
 Servants who were not soldiers were not to be considered as prisoners, and were allowed to attend their masters.

-Under Article VIII, The Bonetta sloop-of-war was to be equipped, and navigated by its present captain and crew, and left entirely at the disposal of Lord Cornwallis from the hour that the capitulation is signed, for an aid-de-camp to carry dispatches to Sir Henry Clinton.
+Under Article VIII, the sloop-of-war HMS Bonetta was to be equipped, and navigated by its present captain and crew, and left entirely at the disposal of Lord Cornwallis from the hour that the capitulation is signed, for an aid-de-camp to carry dispatches to Sir Henry Clinton.
 Cornwallis would be permitted to send such soldiers as he may think proper to send to New York, would be permitted to sail on the ship without examination.
 When his dispatches were ready, Cornwallis would deliver the ship to the Count de Grasse, if the ship escapes the dangers of the sea.
 The ship was not permitted to carry off any public stores.
 Any part of the crew that may be deficient on her return, and the soldiers passengers, were to be accounted for on her delivery.
 This loosely written article containing the words "without examination" allowed Cornwallis to include Tories and American deserters, "which Washington probably realized."